 - It reduces the chances of price volatility of securities listed on the stock exchangeStock ExchangeStock exchange refers to a market that facilitates the buying and selling of listed securities such as public company stocks, exchange-traded funds, debt instruments, options, etc., as per the standard regulations and guidelines—for instance, NYSE and NASDAQ..

-- Because of idle funds in the form of dry powder, there is a loss of opportunity cost.
+- Dry powder in venture capital may lead to in the form of dry powder, which will lead to a loss of opportunity cost.

 - It may reduce the return on investment and can deviate the investors.

-- It increases the risk factor as keeping the heavy cash reserves can be risky because it may lead to fund misappropriation.
+- It increases the risk factor as keeping heavy cash reserves can be risky because it may lead to fund misappropriation.

 - It might discourage investors, and they cannot get market returns.

-This article has been a guide to Dry Powder and its meaning.
-Here we discuss dry powder in the business environment, in private equity, and how does it affect credit along with advantages and disadvantages.
+This article is a guide to Dry Powder & its meaning.
+We explain its uses, along with example, effects, advantages, disadvantages.
 You may learn more about financing from the following articles –